DAE-GD-2025-2026/gameai-research-project-Yannick-Ruijter/README.md

 We started out by calculating the dimension with the biggest size.
 We then take that value and apply it on all axis and calculate the min and max value of the bounds using this size.
 Notice that we do 0.6f instead of 0.5f to give us  a bit more room to play with.

 # Subdividing
 Wow!
 We're already done with the first part of creating an octree.
 In general, octrees are not that hard to make.
-It's more difficult to make them really efficient for dynamic octrees.
+It's a bigger challenge to make them really efficient for dynamic octrees.
 Let's start with the subdivision.
 We need 2 pieces of information for the subdivision.
 We need the objects to include and the min node size.
 The minimum node size decides the level of details that the octrees will have.
 Choosing a lower number will end up making smaller nodes, which results in more accurate octrees.
 The downside is that this is exponentially more expensive to do, both memory and performance wise.
 For this part, we created an OctreeNode class.
 The first thing we're going to do is create our root OctreeNode.
 ````c#
 private void CreateTree(List<GameObject> objects, float minNodeSize) {
     Root = new OctreeNode(Bounds, minNodeSize);